 - DUAL TEMPERATURE HEAT GUNS: The HT1000 Heat Gun offers a 750ᵒF and 1000ᵒF temperature setting to easily help complete household home improvement tasks

 - HEAT GUN FOR HOUSEHOLD PROJECTS: Use this heat gun to soften paint, electrical wire shrinking, caulking, adhesive or putty for removal.
 Other applications include shrink wrap, bend plastic pipes, and loosen rusted nuts or bolts

 - HEAT GUN ADJUSTABLE SETTINGS AND DURABILITY: The two fan speeds provide additional control to customize to your project needs.
 Features a corrosion resistant nozzle for long lasting use and integrated hanging hook to easily store on a peg wall or workbench

 - HANDS FREE OPERATION: Features an integrated stand for safe, hands-free operation to help prevent the hot nozzle from touching your work surface

-- SAFE AND CUSTOMER CENTRIC: Wagner has been in the business for 50 plus years and puts safety first, which is why our products are ETL Listed.
-This means it was tested and approved by Intertek to UL and CSA Safety Standards, unlike some poorly made heat guns which can be a fire or electrical hazard.
+- CUSTOMER CENTRIC: Wagner has been in the business for 50+ years and puts safety first and our products are ETL Listed (tested and approved by Intertek to UL and CSA Safety Standards).
+Have questions?
+Our U.S based customer service team is happy to help!

 One of the features we’ve liked the most is the hand-free operation capability afforded by the integrated stand.
 It also prevents the hot nozzle from touching your work area while cooling down or heating up.